-Remains Found Of More Than 140 Children Who Were Sacrificed In Peru
+Remains Of More Than 140 Children Who Were Sacrificed Found In Peru

 Their skeletons were found on an excavated site formally known as Huanchaquito-Las Llamas — ground that was controlled by the Chimú Empire some 550 years ago, reported National Geographic in an exclusive published on Thursday.

-Researchers believe that both boys and girls between the ages of five and 14 were killed by expert hands.
-The victims appear to be from different ethnic groups and were brought to the bluff from far-away places in the Chimú's vast empire.
+Researchers believe that both boys and girls between the ages of 5 and 14 were killed by expert hands.
+The victims appear to be from different ethnic groups and were brought to the bluff from faraway places in the Chimús' vast empire.

-Peruvian archaeologist Gabriel Prieto, who grew up in the area, was excavating an ancient temple in the area in 2011 when people who lived near coastal dunes told him they were seeing bones.
+Peruvian archaeologist Gabriel Prieto, who grew up in the area, was excavating an ancient temple there in 2011 when people who lived near coastal dunes told him they were seeing bones.

 "We started the excavation the same day," Prieto told NPR from Peru.
 "I remember in the first hour or two hours we found like 12 or 13 complete bodies and from there we knew we were in an important site and that we had to call other archaeologists because it was beyond our possibilities at the moment."